jftuga/blog/_posts/2020-09-17--Is-there-a-program-to-help-you-document-Python-functions.md

 title: "Is there a program to help you document Python functions?"
 date: 2020-09-17 22:08:13 +0000
 categories: python
+excerpt: If you use VS Code for Python, this plug-in will improve your development process.
 ---

 Here is an interesting [reddit post](https://www.reddit.com/r/Python/comments/iuoxt0/is_there_a_program_to_help_you_document_python/) that I made on /r/Python